mircealungu/mircea/thoughtstream.md

-i always thought this was a remarcabile thing to say. i think i could see it in my heart, but every man? and evil, not merely weakness or imperfection? i can think of people that genuinely i don't think have much trace of evil in them.
+i always thought this was a remarcabile thing to say. i think i could see it in my heart, but every man? and evil, not merely weakness or imperfection? i can think of people that genuinely i don't think have much trace of evil in them. i guess it's time to read solzhenitsyn.

-time to read solzhenitsyn. not necessarily because i want to unstandardized this, but because I'd like to better understand totalitarian regimes and class struggle as a way of ordering the society. sometimes it seems like we're slowly inching that way.
+not only for hope of better understanding the above quote in context, but qlso because I saw yesterday a documentary about Mao and it sparked my interest in totalitarian regimes and "class struggle" as a way of ordering a society. sometimes it seems like our world is slowly inching that way.

 **May 30**